pattern-lab/edition-php-development/README.md

 If you add another Pattern Lab package (e.g. plug-in, StarterKit, etc.) you must also make sure to update the origin for its `dev` branch.

+### 4. Run Generate

+To generate Pattern Lab for the first time and make sure everything was installed correctly type:

+    php core/console --generate

+To list all available commands type:

+    php core/console --help

 ## Adding a New Package

 To add a new package to your version of the Development Edition type: